Development Team

 From his beginning at Elite on July 6, 1977, cleaning shelves and building power line filters, Pat has risen to the top of his profession in a challenging engineering field.
 He is a unique individual who brings together a strong engineering mind, the skill sets of a machinist, electrician, and craftsman, and a personable warm attitude to lead others by example and character.

 In the future, Pat envisions Elite continuing to grow and perform at a high level.
-In retirement, he, and his wife Jody plan to enjoy their beautiful lake house in Michigan.
+In retirement, he, and his wife Jodi plan to enjoy their beautiful lake house in Michigan.
 Pat’s attention will be on home improvement projects, a little traveling, and plenty of family time, albeit at a slower pace.

 From all of us at Elite, we congratulate Patrick E. Hall for a highly respected professional career, on all his accomplishments, and on being an Elite leader whose legacy and impact lives within the Elite company culture, making us successful today and well into the future.